 Steve Etchemendy (PI, 2 months at no cost to NSF), Director of Marine Operations at MBARI will function as to the PI for MARS until retirement (Dec.
 2015).
 He deals with policy issues, permitting, insurance, staffing, and reporting obligations with NSF.
 Additionally, Steve will represent MARS O&M for UNOLS ship scheduling functions.

 Craig Dawe (Co-PI, 2 person months) deals with policy issues, permitting, insurance, staffing, and reporting obligations with NSF.
-In addition to duties as PI, Craig will continue as the MARS Operations Manage and will be responsible for maximizing the success of the MARS users' community.
+In addition to duties as PI, Craig will continue as the MARS Operations Manager and will be responsible for maximizing the success of the MARS users' community.
 Additionally, the MARS Operations Manager is the primary resource to assess deployment “readiness” of science experiments as well as any infrastructure component of MARS.
 The MARS Operations Manager will function as the MBARI Marine Operations Technical Manager and Ventana Chief Pilot during the unfunded portion of the year.
 The logic here is to integrate MARS maintenance and operations requirements with the primary service vessels for MARS as much as possible.